atRealAAZ/atrealaaz.github.io/_posts/2024-09-17-simulating-a-society.md

 # Governing

 A party in power will also have policies of course.
 They will govern through those policies, which will have an effect on the societal parameters.
 We take those from the party's policies() method.
 We assume that if an economy is doing very well, it is unlikely it will do even better.
 If an economy is overheated, it will soon slow down, and vice versa.
 The better the economy is doing, the more likely it will be worse off by policy.
-There will also be random effects of governing.
+A random effect will also be added to the governing parameters, to account for randomness in running a society.

 ```python
 class Society: